 Louis has preached for 35 years.
 He has written hundreds of articles, many of which have appeared in various Gospel magazines, including:Gospel Advocate, Gospel Gazette, Christian Bible Teacher, The Restorer, Therefore Stand, Unity in Truth, First Century Christian, Power,Publishing Peace and Contending for the Faith.
 Louis has written several books, including: Church Divine; Spirit Summarized; Bible Geography; Parables of Our Lord, Vols.
 1 & 2; Our Restoration Heritage, Vols.
 1 & 2; Cost of Discipleship, Beverage Alcohol, Preaching the Whole Counsel of God, Vols.
 1-10, Rushmore’s Notes on the Book of Esther, Rushmore’s Notes on the Book of Ruth, Digging Up the Past and Biblical Companions: Geography, Archaeology and Sacred History.

-Presently, Louis and Bonnie are laboring with the World Evangelism team, living in Winona, MS., and doing short-term work in Guyana, Myanmar, Sri Lanka, and India.
+Louis and Martha are continuing work with the World Evangelism team, living in Winona, MS., and doing short-term work in Guyana, Myanmar, Sri Lanka, and India.
 They look forward to serving the Lord Jesus as efficiently and as enthusiastically as possible as long as they live.

 Shane is from McMinnville, TN.
 He graduated from Freed-Hardeman University in 2008 with degrees in Ministry and Finance.
 Then in 2010, he earned a Masters of Divinity degree.
 Emily (Harris) grew up in Hohenwald, TN and is also a Freed-Hardeman graduate with a degree in Biology and a Masters of Education.